mchaov/personal-page/site/articles/Abstraction-101.md

 ### Why is this abstraction more relevant than any other abstraction I could do?

-This includes the understanding idea of the particular abstraction itself, not just calling it bad because of a lack of understanding of the subject matter!
-And that's not enough - You need to know a better, simpler solution to prove that the current is over abstracted/confusing.
+This includes understanding the idea of the particular abstraction itself, not just calling it bad because of a lack of comprehension of the subject matter!
+And that's not enough - You need to know a better, simpler solution to prove that the current one is over abstracted/confusing.

 ### Why was this abstraction chosen to solve this set of problems?

 How did people stumble upon those problems and decide they were worth solving?
-What other abstractions did they try to end up with that is so complex?
+What other abstractions did they try to end up with one that is so complex?

 ### Is this the right level of abstraction?